grantcurell/grantcurell.github.io/docs/PowerScale Failed Authentication/README.md

 ## Problem Summary

-PowerScale OneOS incorrectly reports authentication failures when the number of concurrent sessions is exceeded.
+PowerScale OneOS inaccurately reports authentication failures when the number of concurrent sessions is exceeded.

 ## Problem Details

-If `--concurrent-session-limit=LIMIT` is set with `isi auth settings global modify --concurrent-session-limit=15` and that limit is exceeded the logs will incorrectly reflect:
+If `--concurrent-session-limit=LIMIT` is set with `isi auth settings global modify --concurrent-session-limit=15` and that limit is exceeded the logs will say:

 **HTTP Error Log**